-B\$ = "10 OAK DRIVE" N = 2222 A(1) = 123 A(2) = 456 A(3) = 789 A(4) = 100
+в\$ = "10 OAH C DRIVE"

+N = 2222

+A(1) = 123

+A(2) = 456

+A(3) =

+A(4) = 100 - + • (•) • (-) A (A)

-В\$ Ν A(1) A(2) A(3) A(4)
+В\$ N A(I) A(2) A(3) A(4)

-★ ★
+★ ★ •

 PETER RABBITT 01121 10 OAK DRIVE 2222 123 456 789 100

-Figure 5-5.
+Figure 2-5.
 Logical Record Consisting of One Sector

-The arguments saved in a logical record on disk are commonly referred to as fields within the record.
+The arguments saved in a logical record on disk are commonly referred to as "fields" within the record.
 In the record above, for example, "PETER RABBITT" is the first field in the record, while '100' is the last field.
 It is important to note that when a logical record is read back into memory from disk, each field must be read into a single variable or array element; it is never possible to read two or more fields into a single variable or array element, even if the receiving variable or element is large enough to contain more than one field.
 Note, too, that alphanumeric fields must be read back into alphanumeric variables or array elements, and numeric fields must be read back into numeric variables or array elements.

-In the present example, the logical record occupies somewhat less.
-Notice in Figure 5-5 above that the remainder of the than one sector. sector is unused.
-The remainder of the sector contains meaningless data. by the system (the system provides automatic safequards which is ianored against accidentally reading this meaningless data when the record is read back into memory).
-If another logical record is created (with a second DATASAVE DC statement), the new record begins at the beginning of the next remaining unused portion of the first sector is not used for The sector. the second record.
-A logical record always begins at the beginning of а is the case even if the logical record occupies only a very This sector. small portion of the sector.
+In the present example, the logical record occupies somewhat less than one sector.
+Notice in Figure 2-5 that the remainder of the sector is unused.
+The remainder of the sector contains meaningless data, which is ignored by the system (the system provides automatic safeguards against accidentally reading this meaningless data when the record is read back into memory).
+If another logical record is created (with a second DATASAVE DC statement), the new record begins at the beginning of the next sector.
+The remaining unused portion of the first sector is not used for the second record.
+A logical record always begins at the beginning of a sector.
+This is the case even if the logical record occupies only a very small portion of the sector.
 For example, consider the statements: